Crowd at Spilt Milk festival

 Advertising

 For ten magical autumn nights, Canberra becomes a nocturnal playground, with colourful light projections on iconic national attractions like Parliament House, the National Library of Australia and Questacon.
 In fact, the full city comes alive as a full festival hub with past after-dark experiences, including silent discos, outdoor symphony concerts, night noodle markets and a short film festival.
-However, the pinnacle event is the highly-anticipated Canberra Balloon Spectacular, which is free to watch from the lawns of Old Parliament House.
+Stick around a week later for the highly anticipated Canberra Balloon Spectacular, which is free to watch from the lawns of Old Parliament House.

 Melissa Woodley